-Some criteria, e.g. qualification and driver's licence, only require a sentence or two to demonstrate you meet the criteria.
+Some criteria may only require a sentence or two to demonstrate you meet the criteria.

-The remaining criteria require a more comprehensive answer of why you meet the criteria, what you have done and outcomes of what was achieved.
-As a guide, your response to each of these criteria may be half to two thirds of a page long (assuming single spacing).
+Other criteria may require a more comprehensive answer explaining why you meet the criteria, how you have met the criteria in practice, and the outcomes of what was achieved.
+As a guide, your response to each of these criteria may be half to two thirds of a page (assuming single spacing).

 Use examples with accurate and factual information.
-Aim to provide at least one example for each criterion asking about your skills, knowledge and experience to demonstrate your competency for the position.
+Aim to provide at least one example for each criterion demonstrating your skills, knowledge and experience.
 Take into account the specific needs and contexts of the position to ensure your examples are relevant.
-Outline your understanding and experience as well as how you have demonstrated the skills, attributes and knowledge.